OpenAgricultureFoundation/openag_brain_docker_rpi/README.md

 You'll need [openag_python](https://github.com/OpenAgInitiative/openag_python.git)
 to flash the Arduino with the firmware configuration.
-You can install it on the Arduino, or a laptop.
+You can install it on the Raspberry Pi, or a laptop.
 Be sure to install it with the `[flash]` flag so you get all the microcontroller flashing tools.

     git clone https://github.com/OpenAgInitiative/openag_python.git